 By starting and staying at OWU, students develop adviser and mentoring relationships that build to signature experiences.
 Whether students start their college careers on campus or remotely at OWU, we will ensure that students make progress on their majors and will not have to transfer credits.
 Going through this experience with their OWU peers will provide students with the opportunity to learn from their classmates and build friendships for life.

-Q: What are the benefits of coming to campus this fall?
+Q: What are the benefits of coming to campus?

 A: The hallmark of an education at an institution like OWU is the close connection among faculty, students, and staff.
 We know students as individuals, we treat them as whole beings, and we work with them to design the college experience that best suits their needs.